solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 The fact that data is modeled as data is even more important then reducing boilerplate, because it allows tools and future versions of Java support cool features such as [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html)!

 The new Java 14 will be released March 17, 2020.
+In general, it's possible that preview features are removed or change.
+I strongly believe, that records are here to stay and change the way we program Java.

 Happy coding and thanks for reading!